jerryyu8/Tomata/README.md

-Basic Image Recognition With Python,
+Basic Image Recognition With Python
 Tomato Picker That Identifies Tomatoes in Images